-- 20.2 Members of the public can participate in these meetings by making a verbal representation about an application, and where objections are to be raised the applicant has the right to respond.
-Speakers are limited to three minutes during proceedings.
-In addition, applicants have a right to address the Planning Committee if officers have recommended refusal of their application. - 20.3 Participants who wish to speak must contact the Committee Clerk well in advance of the meeting and if documents are to be circulated for view these should be submitted well in advance so Members are aware of the information and also to assist the smooth running of the meeting. - 20.4 Once a decision has been issued, a decision notice will be sent to the applicant and/or agent to inform them of the decision.
+20.2 Members of the public can participate in these meetings by making a verbal representation about an application, and where objections are to be raised the applicant has the right to respond.
+The rules for public speaking at committees are set out in the Coucil's Constitution and Standing Orders, and Speakers are limited to three minutes during proceedings.
+In addition, applicants have a right to address the Planning Committee if officers have recommended refusal of their application.

+20.3 Participants who wish to speak must contact the Committee Clerk well in advance of the meeting and if documents are to be circulated for view these should be submitted well in advance so Members are aware of the information and also to assist the smooth running of the meeting.

+20.4 Once a decision has been issued, a decision notice will be sent to the applicant and/or agent to inform them of the decision.
 As part of the Councils commitment to community involvement, the Council makes Decision Notices available on the Councils website allowing interested persons to view the conditions placed on the development.